tt-bot-dev/languages/README.md

 ## Adding languages
-So you want to add your native language, huh?

-### Prerequisites
+To add a language to tt.bot, you need following:
-- Basic understanding of ES6 and newer
+- Basic understanding of the [ICU message format][icu-format]
 - Basic understanding of how Discord works
 - Basic understanding of how to control your computer

 ### How-to
-1. Make a copy of `en.js` and rename it appropriately.
+1. Make a copy of `en.json` and rename it appropriately.
 The format is `xx-YY`, where the `xx` stands for the language, and the `YY` stands for the region/dialect of the language.
 2. Translate the strings into your native language.
 3. Create a pull request.
 4. ???